PlatONnetwork/docs/docs/Python-SDK.md

   parameter:

-- `address`: String-the address of the account to be queried
+- `address`: String-the address of the account to be queried.
-- `defaultBlock`: Number|String-Optional, set this parameter to override the platon.defaultBlock property value
+- `defaultBlock`: Number|String-Optional, set this parameter to override the platon.defaultBlock property value.

   return value: